About Succulents, from Aeonium to Zebra Plant

 The photo that accompanies each is one example; other species will likely look different.

 Aeonium — Rosettes typically resemble big, fleshy-petalled daisies.
 Colors include green, yellow and garnet.
 Leaves of Aeonium ‘Sunburst’ are striped with yellow or cream.
 Aeonium ‘Zwartkop’, another show-stopper, is magenta-black.
 There exist many hybrids (like the Aeonium urbicum hybrid shown here).
 Some species are shrub-forming; all produce rosettes at the tips of ever-lengthening stems.
 Frost tender.
-See photos of Aeonium varieties labeled according to genus and species (and common name if available).
+Want to see more fleshy, flowerlike plants?
+Go to the Aeonium page.

 Agave — These rosette-shaped succulents are native to the Americas.
-There are dozens of species of agaves, including many that are small and beautifully suited to pot culture.
+There are dozens of species of agaves, including many that are small and well suited to growing in pots.
 Agave victoria-reginae is a favorite; it grows to the size of a soccer ball over time.
 With the notable exception of Agave attenuata, most agaves tolerate temperatures into the mid-20s F. And some—such as Agave parryi ‘Truncata’ shown here—go much lower.
-See photos of Agave varieties labeled according to genus and species (and common name if available).
+Into plants that resemble artichokes?
+Go to the Agave page.

 Aloe — Dramatic flower spikes, mid-winter through spring, are hot hues of orange or yellow.
 The photo shows aloes in bloom at the Huntington Botanical Gardens in January.
 Gel-filled, tapered and serrated leaves of many aloes form starfish-like rosettes.
 Species range from a few inches in diameter to tall trees.
 Aloe arborescens, a common garden plant throughout Southern California, is an excellent fire-retardant succulent for wildfire-prone areas.
 Frost-tender.
-See labeled photos of Aloe varieties.
+Wait ’til you see the photos on the Aloe page.

 Cactus — This general category refers to succulents—usually from desert climates—with spines, which are modified leaves that radiate from central points (aureoles).
 Some are columnar, others round or have pads.
 Small cacti suitable for pots have a huge following with collectors.
 Do consider using golden barrels (shown here) in your succulent garden; they offer an amazing textural enhancement.
 Many but not all cacti tolerate some frost.
 Into edgy plants?
 You’re not alone.
 Find out Why Cactus is Popular.